qiime2/docs/source/tutorials/pd-mice.rst

    2. Are there any features that are differentially abundant in both the donors and by genotype?
    3. How do the bar plots for the combined formula ('donor + genotype') compare with the individual donor and mouse genotype bar plots?
 Are there more differentially abundant features in the individual plots or the combined?

 ..
 More differentially abundant features by donor than genotype.
-Not surprising given the size of donor in b-div vs the size of genotype
+Not surprising given the size of donor in b-div vs the size of genotype.
 ..
 Nope.
 Whoo! :celebrate:
 ..
-Very similar - we see one additional enriched feature in the genotype plot for the combined formula and one less enriched feature in the donor plot for the combined formula
+Very similar - we see one additional enriched feature in the genotype plot for the combined formula and one less enriched feature in the donor plot for the combined formula.

 .. end L2 Differential abundance with ANCOM-BC